carolinejones942/datajournalism-fall2025/assignment1.md

 * The title of my pitch also serves as the interesting question I want to answer. *What are the statistics on the growth of homeschooling as an education practice?
 If it is in fact growing, why?
 And if not, why not?*
 * There is certainly data on this topic.
 One source I found (cited below) states that “more students were homeschooled in 2019 than in 1999.”
 (National Center for Education Statistics)
    * Source: [Fast Facts](https://nces.ed.gov/fastfacts/display.asp?id=91)
+* This story is timely now as it has relation to several important current events: